 We’ve been providing small donations to disadvantaged women seeking abortion for over 15 years.
 Donations of up to $100 might be available to you depending on your circumstances.
 The funds we use for this program have been donated by our supporters.
 We don’t have government or other funding to use for this purpose.
 Because of this, we can only help women in really terrible circumstances, and can’t provide donations to everyone struggling to afford an abortion.
 Contact us to talk about what we can do to support you.

-Other options you may be able to consider
+Options you may be able to consider if seeking financial assistance

 For many women, a combination of a loan or donation, help from family and/or friends, assistance from other organisations, and other measures are often necessary to raise the funds they need.
 The list has some suggestions of places you might look to for help.
 It’s important to consider your own circumstances and which of the below options might be safe for you to pursue.